 While holding positions at the State University of New York at Buffalo and Johns Hopkins University, Girard published the two books in which he developed his mimetic theory from a theory of desire to a broader conception of human culture, the nature of violence, and the notion of the sacred: La Violence et le sacré (1972; Violence and the Sacred, 1977) and Des choses cachées depuis la fondation du monde (1978; Things Hidden Since the Foundation of the World, 1987).

-Recently, Girard’s last major book was published: Achever Clausewitz (2007, Battling to the End, 2009), in which he engaged with the ideas of Carl von Clausewitz, the Prussian military theoretician who wrote On War, to argue that human history is accelerating towards extremes in warfare and ‘apocalyptic’ violence.
-This book, according to a Stanford peer, ‘created the kind of firestorm only a public intellectual in France can ignite’, placing Girard as a provocative contributor to 21st-century public debate.
+In Girard’s last major book, Achever Clausewitz (2007; Battling to the End, 2009), he engaged with the ideas of Carl von Clausewitz, the Prussian military theoretician who wrote On War, to argue that human history is accelerating towards extremes in warfare and ‘apocalyptic’ violence.
+This book, according to a Stanford peer, ‘created the kind of firestorm only a public intellectual in France can ignite,’ placing Girard as a provocative contributor to 21st-century public debate.

 Girard was a fellow of the American Academy of Arts and Sciences and twice a Guggenheim Fellow, as well as the recipient of many other honours, including a lifetime achievement award with the Modern Language Association.

 When Rene Girard died at his Stanford home on Nov.
 4, 2015, at the age of 91, COV&R lost its Honorary Chair and one of the greatest thinkers of the 20th and 21st century.
 Below is a selection of the tributes that flooded the international press to commemorate his legacy.

 Selection of obituaries (English, French, German):

 - Haven, Cynthia, “Stanford professor and eminent French theorist René Girard, member of the Académie Française, dies at 91″, in Stanford News, November 4, 2015.